 B. Offer process.
 The Solicitation must designate both a date and time when the City will begin accepting Offers, and a date and time at which the City intends to stop receiving Offers.
 The date and time the City intends to stop receiving Offers need not be a fixed point in time but may remain dependent on a variable specified in the Solicitation.
 At the date and time the City intends to begin accepting Offers, the City must begin accepting real time Electronic Offers.
 The Solicitation must remain open until the date and time or conditions have been reached for the City to stop accepting Offers.
-The City may require Offerors to register before the date and time the City intends to begin accepting, to agree to the terms, conditions, or other requirements of the Solicitation.
+The City may require Offerors to register before the date and time the City intends to begin accepting Offers and, as a part of that registration, to agree to the terms, conditions, or other requirements of the Solicitation.
 Following receipt of the first Offer after the date and time the City intends to begin accepting Offers, the lowest Offer price or, if Proposals are accepted, the ranking of each Proposer, must be posted Electronically and updated on a real time basis.
-At any time before the date and time the City intends to stop receiving Offers, an Offeror may lower the price of its Offer or revise its Proposal except that after the date and time the City intends to begin accepting Offers, an Offeror may not be price of its Offer or revise its price unless that price is below the then lowest Offer.
+At any time before the date and time the City intends to stop receiving Offers, an Offeror may lower the price of its Offer or revise its Proposal except that after the date and time the City intends to begin accepting Offers, an Offeror may not lower its price unless that price is below the then lowest Offer.
 Offer prices may not be increased after the date and time the City intends to begin accepting Offers.
 Except for Offer prices, Offers may be modified only as otherwise allowed by these rules or the Solicitation Document.
 An Offer may be withdrawn only in compliance with these rules.
 If an Offer is withdrawn, no later Offer submitted by the same Offeror may be for a higher price.
-If the lowest Responsive Offer is withdrawn after the date and time the City intends to stop receiving Offers, the City may cancel the Solicitation or reopen the Solicitation to all pre-existing Offerors by giving notice to all pre-existing Offerors of both the new date and time the City intends to begin accepting to begin accepting offers.
+If the lowest Responsive Offer is withdrawn after the date and time the City intends to stop receiving Offers, the City may cancel the Solicitation or reopen the Solicitation to all pre-existing Offerors by giving notice to all pre-existing Offerors of both the new date and time the City intends to begin accepting Offers and the new date and time the City intends to stop receiving Offers.
 Notice that Electronic Solicitation will be reopened must be given as specified in the Solicitation Document.